-For an XML representation of ECA rules as shown in Figure 3.8, we propose the below (basic) markup (ECA-ML).
+For an XML representation of ECA rules as shown in Figure 3.3, we propose the below (basic) markup (ECA-ML).
+This will be refined in the next sections; the full DTD can be found in Appendix 12.5.
 Later, in Section 11, we develop an ontology of rules that defines and relates these concepts.
-ECA-ML will turn out to be a canonic projection of an also canonic serialization in RDF/XML of the RDF graph of ECA rules.
+ECA-ML will turn out to be a canonic projection of a canonic serialization in RDF/XML of the RDF graph of ECA rules.
+For that,